MSallermann/chemfit/docs/src/usage/overview.rst

 ASE-Based Quantity Computers
 ***********************************

-ChemFit includes two concrete implementations of the QuantityComputer interface that use the Atomic Simulation Environment (ASE) as a backend:
+ChemFit includes two concrete implementations of the :py:class:`~chemfit.abstract_objective_function.QuantityComputer` interface that use the Atomic Simulation Environment (ASE) as a backend:

 1. :class:`~chemfit.ase_objective_function.SinglePointASEComputer`